<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Existing Vendors and Contracts

-All of your existing vendor contracts should be in your contract repository, linked to a specific vendor.
+All your existing vendor contracts should be in your contract repository, linked to a specific vendor.
 You’ll now have to carry out checks across all of your vendor contracts to ensure that your contracts contain provisions around the following:

 1. A clear and complete description of services, service level descriptions, and data protection provisions